pytorch/executorch/README.md

 The "upload" to gh-pages job runs on tags and the "main" branch.

 For any release tag, such as "v1.1.1" or "v1.1.1-rc1", a GH action generates documentation and uploads it to gh-pages.
-A directory is created, named after the tag, with the "-rc" suffix and the "v" prefix removed.
+A directory is created, named after the tag, with the "-rc" suffix, the "v" prefix, and the number component removed.
 For instance, "v0.1.0-rc1" would be shortened to "0.1".
 Similarly, for the final release tag, such as v0.1.0, the docs will be uploaded to the 0.1 directory.
 This allows you to preview your documentation prior to the official release.